 To calculate what size urn you’ll need, figure that 1 lb of healthy body weight equals 1 cubic inch of remains.
 This means that a 350 lb person will usually need a cremation urn with a 350 cubic inch capacity.
 This is a simple way to ensure that you purchase the proper size of urn for any individual, and it is the general practice of most.

-But since there are additional factors involved in calculating healthy body weight, such as bone density and structure, as well as a slight amount of variation in cremation processes based on region, training, and technology, we advise either getting a larger urn (such as a companion urn or one of our large capacity urns) or develop a plan for disposing of additional remains through sharing keepsake urns or scattering.
+But since there are additional factors involved in calculating healthy body weight, such as bone density and structure, as well as a slight amount of variation in cremation processes based on region, training, and technology, we advise either getting a larger urn (such as a companion urn) or develop a plan for disposing of additional remains through sharing keepsake urns or scattering.

 Here is a handy infographic to help you visualize the disposition options for a larger amount of cremated remains: